Usage in Server Components (beta)

 The locale is detected based on these priorities:

-1. A locale prefix is present in the pathname (e.g. /de/about)
+- A locale prefix is present in the pathname (e.g.

 Example workflow:

-2. The de locale is saved in a cookie and the user is redirected to /de.
+locale is saved in a cookie and the user is redirected to/de

-4. When the user clicks on the link, a request to /en is initiated.
+. - When the user clicks on the link, a request to

-5. The middleware will update the cookie value to en and subsequently redirects the user to /.
+is initiated. - The middleware will update the cookie value to

 Domain-based routing